-Deepavali, also known as Diwali, is a Hindu festival which falls on the month of Kartika in the Hindu calendar each year and is a massive celebration among the Indians residing in the Little India district.
-Amidst the tantalising aroma of scrumptious snacks and the soft glow of oil lamps, people exchange gifts and bow their heads in prayer to seek the path of light and ask for strength to be able to conquer the darkness that surrounds life.
+Deepavali, also known as Diwali, is a Hindu festival which falls on the month of Kartika in the Hindu calendar each year and is a massive celebration among the Indians residing in Little India.
 The Goddess Lakshmi is the prime deity worshipped during this festival to seek prosperity and fertility.

-The residents of the Little India District connect to their motherland as they come together to celebrate this colourful festival of lights.
-Prior to the day of this festival, people clean their houses and redecorate them to start afresh and welcome the Goddess Lakshmi into their humble abodes.
+Gearing up for the grand celebration The residents of Little India connect to their motherland as they come together to celebrate Deepavali in Singapore.
+Prior to the day of the festival, people clean their houses and redecorate them to start afresh and welcome the Goddess Lakshmi into their humble abodes.
 They shop for new ethnic wear, buy greeting cards and sweets, and adorn the entrance of their houses with brightly coloured rangolis.
 The rooftops and the facade of the houses are decked with brightly coloured fairy lights and garlands.
 It is also a common practice to tie a string of eleven mango leaves at the front door of the houses since it is believed that it draws in positive energy and shuns evil.
 Women get their hands covered with beautiful patterns using henna dyes.